 All isotopes of carbon react with oxygen to produce CO2.
 In the atmosphere, the ratio of 14CO2 to 12CO2 has been nearly constant for a long time, as shown by analysis of carbon-containing gas samples trapped in Greenland ice sheets.

 The incorporation of 14CO2, 13CO2 and 12CO2 into plants is a regular part of photosynthesis.
 Therefore, a living plant is constantly exchanging carbon with its environment, meaning that the 14C:12C ratio found in a living plant is the same as the 14C:12C ratio in the atmosphere.
 But when a plant dies, the carbon exchange with the atmosphere stops.
 Because 12C is a stable isotope and does not undergo radioactive decay, the amount of 12C in the dead plant does not change.
-However, 14C undergoes β decays with a half-life of 5730 years (β decay involves emission of an high energy electron from a nucleus):
+However, 14C undergoes β decay with a half-life of 5730 years (β decay involves emission of an high energy electron from a nucleus):

 Thus, the 14C:12C ratio gradually decreases after the plant dies, and this provides a measure of the time that has elapsed since the death of the plant.
 For example, if the 14C:12C ratio in a wooden object found in an archaeological site is half what it is in a living tree, this indicates that 5730 years have elapsed since the death of the tree from which the wooden object was made.
 Highly accurate determinations of 14C:12C ratios can be obtained from very small samples (as little as a milligram) by the use of a mass spectrometer.

 This process works for other organisms as well, since they also constantly exchange carbon (by eating plants or eating others that eat plants) until they die.